Sewer56/sewer56-archives-nx/doc/docs/Specification/File-Header.md

 ### Block Size

-The size of an individual [block](./Overview.md#terminology) is not standardized across an `Nx` archive.
+The size of an individual [block](./Overview.md#terminology) is not standardized across an `R3A` archive.
 Blocks can have variable sizes, provided they are smaller than the [chunk size](#chunk-size).

 Currently, the size of SOLID blocks is limited to (`16MiB - 1`) as it is tied to